-- The trainer can control the presentation of material. - Material for the flip chart can be prepared in advance or on the spot. - The flip chart is highly portable. - A variety of shapes, colors, and devices can be used with the flip chart. - The flip chart can be used to answer spontaneous questions from students.
+- The trainer can control the presentation of material. - Material for the flip chart can be prepared in advance or on the spot as is the case with a whiteboard. - The flip chart is highly portable. - A variety of shapes, colors, and devices can be used with the flip chart. - The flip chart can be used to answer spontaneous questions from students.